jorgeg922/ThermalCamera/README.md

-# ThermalCamera FLIR LEPTON 2.0 Shuttered
+# Thermal Camera FLIR LEPTON 2.0 Shuttered

 Expanding upon the sample code provided by Sparkfun, this code will further implement a simple tracking and detection system of high temperatures with a FLIR Lepton 2.0.